 If your holiday wasn’t booked through a tour operator then the situation may be more complicated.
 In particular, many tourists book via a travel agent, assuming this constitutes a package tour, only to discover that the different elements of their holiday – travel, accommodation etc. – were actually booked as separate features.

-If you feel you’ve been affected by food poisoning whilst abroad, gather as much evidence as possible and present it to our expert injury lawyers, together with the contractual details of your holiday deal.
+If you feel you’ve been affected by food poisoning whilst abroad, gather as much evidence as possible and present it to an expert injury solicitor, together with the contractual details of your holiday deal.
 Working on your food poisoning case on a no win no fee basis, they will offer expert advice as to whether there is a viable claim to pursue.